sigmagamma/portl/README.md

 2. Download the Portal 2 Authoring tools from Steam.
 Otherwise compilation will fail later.
 3. Install Python 3.11
 4. Get an IDE for editing python such as [Pycharm](https://www.jetbrains.com/pycharm/).
 Notice to install the community edition.
 5. git clone https://github.com/sigmagamma/portl.git.
-Don't use subfolders that have spaces in them.
+Don't use target folders that have spaces in them.
 6. Open a project in the created folder, create a virtual environment, and install the requirements from requirements.txt.
 7. You will need a seprately distributed file named The `Portal2 RTL private.json` under gamefiles/portal2 including the